vext-python/vext/README.md

 Adding packages
 ===============

-Vext is a workaround, if you can - then it might better to fix the reason the package you want to use doesn't work - in the case of bindings then switching to CFFI would probably help a lot here.
+Vext is a workaround, if you can - it's might better to fix make packages to work in virtualenv.

+In the case of bindings then switching from the python C API to CFFI is often a great solution (as a bonus, your package will work with pypy too).

 Still reading ?